emilesherrott/pottery-application/README.md

 To deploy the **DB** onto the EC2 instance and then copy over and execute the **docker-compose.yml** file onto the other EC2 Instances:
 - From the root of the repo, run: `cd ansible`
 - Run: `ansible-playbook playbooks/execute-docker.yml`

+The defeault health checks being executed on the Elastic Load Balancer often lead to a delay of roughly 4 minutes before the application is accessible.

 ## Using the application